vislearn/FrEIA/README.rst

 The following INN only has 2 input dimensions.
 It should be able to learn to generate most 2D distributions (gaussian mixtures, different shapes, ...), and can be easily visualized.
-We will use a series of ``AllInOneBlock``s, which combine affine coupling, a permutation and ActNorm in a single structure.
+We will use a series of ``AllInOneBlock`` operations, which combine affine coupling, a permutation and ActNorm in a single structure.
 Since the computation graph is a simple chain of operations, we can define the network using the ``SequenceINN`` API.

 .. code:: python